Nattawut30/Compound-Interest-Calc.-by-Nattawut-Boonnoon-SWU/README.md

-# Compound-Interest-Calculator-by-Nattawut-Boonnoon-Srinakharinwirot-University
+# Compound Interest Calculator by Nattawut Boonnoon, Srinakharinwirot University
-A small personal school project inspired by Benjamin Graham, the father of value investing.
-This is a basic project and my first attempt at learning Python.
+A beginner friendly project inspired by Benjamin Graham, the father of value investing.
+Enter the principal, interest rate, and time in years to see how your capital grows year by year.
+This is my first project and first attempt at learning Python programming.
 A Python tool to calculate compound interest with decimal time (e.g., 2.5 years).
 Shows year-by-year growth in tables.

 ## How to Run
 1. Install Python.